The information in this article applies to:

 To adjust Camera and Render Preference Settings

-- First, exit out of any camera views you currently have open and return to floor plan view.
+- First, exit out of any 3D camera views you may have open in Home Designer.

 - Select Edit> Default Settings> Camera Tools and open the Camera Tool(s) that you're experiencing issues with.